rmbolger/Posh-ACME/docs/Plugins/Zonomi.md

 The API key is used with the `ZonomiKey` SecureString parameter.
 Users on other Zonomi compatible providers will also need to supply the API URL for that provider to the `ZonomiApiUrl` parameter.

+!!! warning
-*NOTE: The `ZonomiApiKey` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `ZonomiApiKey` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ### Using Zonomi